 The goal of this project is to provide rapid, cost-effective and accurate mycotoxin analysis - especially deoxynivalenol (DON) - for Fusarium Head Blight (FHB or scab) research projects.
 The DON data provided by the services is essential to breeding (traditional and molecular) projects aiming at the development of wheat and barley varieties with improved resistance to the disease.
 The services have been used for epidemiology, genetics and molecular studies of the host, pathogen, and host-pathogen interaction aiming at improving our understanding of the biology of the disease as well as developing effective disease control practices.
 The services have also been used to assist the developments of other rapid DON screening methods such as IR and Raman.
-A total of 29,350 samples were analyzed for DON and other mycotoxins such as 3-acetyl-DON (3-ADON), 15-acetyl-DON (15-ADON), nivalenol (NIV) and zearalenone (ZEA) by the project in 2009/2010, which was slightly increased from last year (28,799), but was 8.9% (2881) less than the estimate (32,231) presented in the proposal due to sample adjustments by PIs.
-The samples were submitted by 35 FHB research groups from 15 states, including Arkansas, Idaho, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, New York, North Carolina, North Dakota, and Ohio.
-Ergosterol, a chemical marker for measuring fungal biomass, was analyzed for some samples as requested by researchers.
-A survey indicates that 37,057 samples will be submitted to our laboratory for DON analysis in 2011/12, which represents 15% increase as compared to last year's estimate.
-In fact, this is the highest amount of samples that we anticipate to receive in one year in our lab's history.
+A total of 29,066 samples were analyzed for DON and other mycotoxins such as 3-acetyl-DON (3-ADON), 15-acetyl-DON (15-ADON) and nivalenol (NIV) by the project in 2010/2011, which was about the same as the number of samples analyzed last crop year (29,350), but was 9.4% (3,015) less than the estimate (32,081) presented in the proposal due to sample adjustments by PIs.
+The samples were submitted by 39 FHB research groups from 17 states, including Arkansas, Georgia, Idaho, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, Nebraska, New York, North Carolina, North Dakota, Ohio, and Wisconsin.
+A survey indicates that 32,978 and 29,848 samples will be submitted to our laboratory for DON analysis in 2012/13 and 2013/14, respectively.